thenexthub/Codira/docs/SIL/SIL-Utilities.md

 ### Ownership Utils

-#### BorrowUtils.swift has utilities for traversing borrow scopes:
+#### BorrowUtils.code has utilities for traversing borrow scopes:

 * `BorrowingInstruction`: find borrow scopes during def-use walks
 * `BeginBorrowValue`: find borrow scopes during use-def walks
 * `gatherBorrowIntroducers`: use-def walk finds the current scopes
 * `gatherEnclosingValues`: use-def walk finds the outer lifetimes that enclose the current scope

-#### OwnershipUtils.swift has utilities for traversing OSSA lifetimes:
+#### OwnershipUtils.code has utilities for traversing OSSA lifetimes:

 * `computeLinearLiveness`: compute an InstructionRange from the immediate lifetime ending uses.
 * `computeInteriorLiveness`: complete def-use walk to compute an InstructionRange from all transitive use points that must be within an OSSA lifetime.